Intern with the Museum

 Special thanks to our summer 2016 Communications Intern, Jason Perry, for co-producing this video about our internship program through the UNC Asheville Career Center!

-The priority application deadline for fall and academic year internships is July 1.
+The priority application deadline for spring internships is November 1.
 Applications received after that date may be considered on a first-come, first-served basis.

 The spring 2018 Curatorial Interns will work as a team to develop a short video on the history of Pack Square.
 The interns will interview historians and other experts, conduct research on the history of Pack Square, locate photographs and other imagery, and practice their skills in video production.
 The Museum hopes to make this video available to the public through its website and/or as part of its newly renovated space at 2 S. Pack Square in early 2019.

 The ideal candidate will have prior experience with video production and multimedia storytelling (e.g. research, writing, storyboarding), and an interest in the history of Asheville and/or WNC.
 A commitment of at least three hours at the Museum each week is desired; additional hours for meetings, research, interviews, and video production may be needed.